 • Turn off automatic image loading in your email client.
 Phishing emails use tracking pixels to know which addresses on the leaked list are active.

 • Use an email alias dedicated to crypto services.
 Apple Hide My Email, Firefox Relay, SimpleLogin, Addy.io all work.
-Never expose your primary email to exchanges, wallets, or on-chain services.
+Never expose your primary email to crypto exchanges, wallets, or on-chain services.

 • For every Ledger email: verify sender, do not click, open ledger.com manually.
 If the claim in the email is real, you will find the same notice in your Ledger Live app or on the official blog.

 • Install a browser-level phishing shield.
-SafeBrowz checks every page you visit against 420+ known-impersonated brands including Ledger, plus AI content analysis in 100+ languages that catches new fake Ledger Live variants before they show up on static blocklists.
+SafeBrowz checks every page you visit against 500+ known-impersonated brands including Ledger, plus AI content analysis in 100+ languages that catches new fake Ledger Live variants before they show up on static blocklists.
 We also publish a ClickFix protection guide covering the fake-CAPTCHA variant of the same attack.

 The 2020 database leak: what to do if your email was on it